brycelelbach/git_p4t/README.md

 | [DocBook]                           | 4.5     |
 | [xmlto]                             | 0.0.2   |

-### Building and Installing (Debian or Ubuntu Linux)

-First, to install the Perforce Command-Line Client (p4) on Debian or Ubuntu systems, you'll need to add their Debian package repository to your list of Debian package sources:
+To install the Perforce Command-Line Client (p4) on Debian or Ubuntu systems, you'll need to add their Debian package repository to your list of Debian package sources: